formio/ngFormio/Readme.md

   - ```boot2docker init```
   - ```VBoxManage modifyvm "boot2docker-vm" --natpf1 "tcp-port27017,tcp,,27017,,27017"``` This will forward host port 27017 to the boot2docker vm.
-  - ```VBoxManage modifyvm "boot2docker-vm" --natpf1 "tcp-port3000,tcp,,3000,,300"``` This will forward host port 3000 to the boot2docker vm.
+  - ```VBoxManage modifyvm "boot2docker-vm" --natpf1 "tcp-port3000,tcp,,3000,,3000"``` This will forward host port 3000 to the boot2docker vm.
   - ```boot2docker start```
   - ```$(boot2docker shellinit)```

 In the future, if you get an error about unable to connect to docker, run the shellinit again.
-You may want to add the variables to your .profile.
+You may want to add the variables to your ~/.bash_profile.

 Next, start up a mongodb server in docker with the following command.